Discrete geometry for electoral geography: Discrete geometry and discrete compactness

-We now have notation and terminology needed to discuss the representation of a state (or other jurisdiction) as a vertex-weighted graph.
-We record one vertex for each unit of census geography (such as blocks, block groups, tracts, VTDs, or counties).
-An edge is added between two vertices when the corresponding units share part of their boundary, and the modeler can choose whether to use so-called {\em rook adjacency} or {\em queen adjacency}, where the names are drawn from the movement of the corresponding chess pieces.
-This is a standard construction called the {\em dual graph} of a partition of the plane, and Figure~\ref{fig:dual} gives examples.
+We now have notation and terminology needed to build a population-weighted graph that is ``dual'' to a set of geographic units.
+This graph will contain one vertex for each unit.
+We put an edge between two vertices when the corresponding units share part of their boundary; note that a model requires a choice between so-called {\em rook adjacency} or {\em queen adjacency} to build the graph, where the names are drawn from the movement of the corresponding chess pieces (see Figure~\ref{fig:dual}).
+This is a standard construction called the {\em dual graph} of a planar tiling.

-The weight of the vertices in the dual graph $G$ is given by the census population of the corresponding unit.
-The boundary $\partial G$ of the graph is the subset of vertices whose units are on the outer boundary of the state.
-Here, the modeler might choose to separately mark vertices according to whether they border water or other significant topographical features, in order to engineer definitions that most effectively counteract coastline-type effects.
-(In that case, one might modify the definition of $\partial \Omega$ accordingly.)